CS-6381/FinalProject/DesignOfExperiments/Performance-MQ-Blended.md

 For MQ’s that run under multiple operating modes, run under the mode that is most reliable.
 An example of this would be RabbitMQ which can use “at most once” and “at least once” delivery by choosing whether or not to use acknowledgements.
 [Reference](https://www.rabbitmq.com/reliability.html).
 You should choose “at least once”.

-For data collection, the program should output (to standard output) a CSV of message ID’s, the time they were sent, and the time the acknowledge (ACK) response was received (if applicable).
+For data collection, the program should output (to standard output) a CSV of message send timestamps, and a timestamp of when the acknowledge (ACK) response was received (if your MQ does not support delivery gaurantees, you will need to take some extra measures.
+See "Notes for MQ's Without ACK" below).

 Ex output:

 ```
-1,1617516000,1617516005
-2,1617516010,1617516015
+1617516000,1617516005
+1617516010,1617516015
 ...
 ```

+### Message Size

+This test is similar to the Actor Count test, with one exception.
+We will run this test in 5 different modes with varying message size.

 **Note:** The reason we are using standard out is to prevent using file operations that could slow down the overall performance.